thahertech/AutoVuokraamo/README.md

 # AutoVuokraamo

 School task given to get basic training in developing MySQL code.
-I created a small SQL system.
+I created this small SQL system.

   SQL was a perfect choice as the learning curve for the given programming language was exponentially allowing me to connect dots at increasing